mrsagazzi/guide-app/README.md

 Uses browserify to serve client side JS.

 See the [Contentful Developer Documentation](https://www.contentful.com/developers) to learn more about the API.

+When time allows, this app will also have an offline mode and demonstrate use of the Contentful sync API.

 # Usage